How does a VC investor value an early-stage company?

 So here is an example:

-Step 1: The believable base plan is to triple, double, double, and grows by 50%, so in 4 years the company will have an estimate of = 3 * 3 * 2 * 2 * 1.5 = USD 50 m in revenue.
+Step 1: The believable base plan is to triple, double, double and grow by 50% after which the grow subsidies, so in 4 years the company will have an estimate of = 3 * 3 * 2 * 2 * 1.5 = USD 50 m in revenue.

-Step 2: Established enterprise business with slower growth are traded at 3 P/S, so this gives an Enterprise Value of USD 50*3 = USD 150m.
+Step 2: Established enterprise businesses with slower growth are traded at 3 P/S, so this gives an Enterprise Value of USD 50*3 = USD 150m.

 Step 3: VC fund's risk profile is to make 3x net return on initial capital, so with some investment to hit rock bottom, the initial target is to return at least 5-10x which is equivalent to a target IRR of 50-80% over that year period.